SAP-samples/btp-msteams-extend-workflow/tutorial/Step3-Configure-SAP-S4HANA/README.md

 ### Background Job to send the Workflow Instances to the SAP Event Mesh

 In this step, you will create the background job to send the workflow instances(workitems) to the SAP Event Mesh.
-After this step, the event mesh subscription will forward the workitems to the Teams application for approval.
+After this step, the configured webhook in SAP Event Mesh will forward the workitems to the MS Teams application for approval.

-#### <ins>Create the service key for your Event Mesh<ins>
+#### <ins>Create the service key for your SAP Event Mesh<ins>
 In this sub-step, you will create a service key for your SAP Event Mesh instance, which has the OAuth client credentials and the rest service URL to communicate with the SAP Event Mesh.

 17. Go to your SAP BTP subaccount and select **Instances and Subscriptions**.<br>